Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 ## 2. Reading Current State

-I mentioned before that navigating back or forward (`popstate`) would restore the state from the newly activated page.
+As mentioned before the navigating back or forward (`popstate`) will restore the state from the newly activated page.
 This means we can restore the previous offsets.
 If it is a new navigation (`imperative`), then the current state will not have any offset set yet.